-(2) On May 23, 2023, the Company signed a settlement agreement in the amount of approximately USD 5.5 million (approx. NIS 20 million) in respect of two motions for the approval of class action lawsuits filed in June 2017, inter alia, against the company, Bezeq, officers in Bezeq Group as well as companies from the then controlling group of the Company and Bezeq regarding the transaction to purchase DBS shares by Bezeq from Eurocom DBS Ltd. The settlement amount does not include offsetting the insurance company's participation by virtue of the officers' insurance.

-At this stage, the settlement agreement has been submitted for approval by the District Court in Tel Aviv (Economic Department) and there is no certainty that it will be approved.
-To the extent that the settlement agreement is approved, this will end the involvement of the Company and Shaul Elovitch (in his capacity as the Company's former controlling shareholder and Chairman of the Board of Directors only) and Or Elovitch (in his capacity as a former director in the Company only) in the motions for approval.

-The provision in the Company's books for the aforementioned settlement minus the expected receipt from the insurance company in the amount of approx. NIS 19 million was imputed to other expenses in the income statement in the second quarter of 2023.

-(3) In addition, see also Note 6.6 to the annual statements.
+- (2) On May 23, 2023, the Company signed a settlement agreement in the amount of approximately USD 5.5 million in respect of two motions for the approval of class action lawsuits filed in June 2017, inter alia, against the company, Bezeq, officers in Bezeq Group as well as companies from the then controlling group of the Company and Bezeq regarding the transaction to purchase Yes shares by Bezeq from Eurocom DBS Ltd. The settlement amount does not include offsetting the insurance company's participation by virtue of the officers' insurance. - At this stage, the settlement agreement has been submitted for approval by the District Court in Tel Aviv (Economic Department) and it is uncertain that it will be approved.
+On November 10, 2023, the parties to the settlement agreement filed a motion with the court for approval or, alternatively, for scheduling a hearing a decision has not yet been made.
+To the extent that the settlement agreement is approved, this will end the involvement of the Company and Shaul Elovitch (in his capacity as the Company's former controlling shareholder and Chairman of the Board of Directors only) and Or Elovitch (in his capacity as a former director in the Company only) in the motions for approval. - The provision in the Company's books for the aforementioned settlement minus the expected receipt from the insurance company in the amount of approx. NIS 19 million was imputed to other expenses in the income statement. - (3) On October 17, 2023, a judgment was issued dismissing the administrative appeal filed by Bezeq on the decision of the Appeals Committee.
+The Appeals Committee transferred the procedure to a decisive appraiser to determine the amount of the improvement levy, and there is an obligation on the part of ILA to indemnify Bezeq in the full amount of the levy.
+Accordingly, Bezeq recorded in the financial statements of the current quarter a liability of NIS 45 million for the additional estimated payment for the improvement levy, and at the same time the recognition of an indemnifying asset in the same amount.
+See also Note 6.6 in the annual statements. - 6.3.
+After the date of the financial statements, a motion against Bezeq for the approval of a class action without a monetary estimate was received.
+As of the date of approval of the financial statements, it is not yet possible to estimate the chances of the aforementioned claim.